 |Investors||Mistletoe, Zeroth.AI, Mind Fund, Artesian VC|

-Gold Farm is a Coimbatore-based agritech company founded in 2012 which is based on mobile app to provide farm equipment through booking farm agents.
+Gold Farm is a Bangalore-based agritech company founded in 2012 which is based on mobile app to provide agriculture farm equipment through booking farm agents.
+This agri startup is founded by Coimbatore-based Abhilash Thirupathy.
 They provide solar water pumps for agriculturist farming in power shortfall regions in our country.
 Gold Farm provides an opportunity door to the farmers booking farm equipment through the call service and mobile application.
 Currently, Gold Farm runs over 250 booking agents and 500 tractor owners connected to their mobile app.
 They aim at enhancing the growth and sustainability of farmers by structuring productive ecosystems through innovation and technology.
 The startup has raised a total funding of $3 million.

 |Agriculture Startup||Gold Farm|